Parametrizations of $k$-Nonnegative Matrices: Cluster Algebras and $k$-Positivity Tests: k -essential minors

 We apply

-\begin{lemma} Any 2-positive matrix whose entries are all powers of $\varepsilon$ is totally positive when $\varepsilon$ is made sufficiently small. \end{lemma}
+\begin{lemma} Any 2-positive matrix $M$ whose entries are all powers of $\varepsilon$ is totally positive when $\varepsilon$ is made sufficiently small. \end{lemma}

 \begin{proof} Since any submatrix is also a 2-positive matrix whose entries are all power of $\varepsilon$, it suffices to show that the determinant of the whole matrix is positive.
-This can be done by showing that the diagonal term is larger than all other terms by a factor of at least $\varepsilon$.
-This fact follows from the positivity of all 2-minors: since any permutation can be decomposed into transpositions, any term can be obtained from the diagonal term by repeatedly replacing $m_{i,j} m_{i',j'}$ with $m_{i,j'} m_{i',j}$ for some $i<i', j<j'$.
-Positivity of the minor $M_{\{i,i'\},\{j,j'\}}$ gives that $m_{i,j'} m_{i',j} \leq \varepsilon m_{i,j} m_{i',j'}$. \end{proof}
+This determinant is the sum of entries of the form $\pm \Pi m_{i, \sigma(i)}$.
+It suffices to show that compared to the diagonal term, all other terms are smaller by a factor of at least $\varepsilon$.
+This fact follows from the positivity of all 2-minors: since $\sigma$ can be decomposed into transpositions, any term can be created from the diagonal term by repeatedly replacing $m_{i,j} m_{i',j'}$ with $m_{i,j'} m_{i',j}$ for some $i<i'$, $j<j'$.
+Positivity of the minor $|M_{\{i,i'\},\{j,j'\}}|$ gives that $\varepsilon m_{i,j} m_{i',j'} \geq m_{i',j} m_{i,j'}$. \end{proof}

-As in the case of $M_2'$, all solid $2$-minors in $M_3'$ are positive, because a solid $2$-minor must be entirely in a single quadrant plus the center cross and thus by construction is positive.
+As in the case of 2-essentiality, all solid $2$-minors in $M'$ are positive, because a solid $2$-minor must lie entirely in a single quadrant plus the center cross and thus by construction is positive.
 Applying the $k$-initial minors test, this matrix is then 2-positive.
-Thus by Lemma~\ref{lemma:e-matrix} $M_3'$ is totally positive, and any minors it shares with $M_3$ (namely those with no entries in $(M_3)_{I,J}$) are therefore positive.
-And by construction, all 2-minors in $M_3$ with an entry in $(M_3)_{I,J}$ are also positive.
+Then, by Lemma~\ref{lemma:e-matrix}, $M'$ is totally positive, and any minors it shares with $M$ (namely those with no entries in $M_{I,J}$) are therefore positive.
+By construction, all 2-minors in $M$ with an entry in $M_{I,J}$ are also positive.